-PROGRAM MANAGER: Jos Cenens, Ph.D.
+Program Manager: Jos Cenens, Ph.D.

-All financial details are to be negotiated
+Financials: All financials details are to be negotiated

 Possible approaches might include, but are not limited to:

 Any other uni or multivariate measuring system in sheets that correlate with impact resistance in final container